-Creating and Advocating for the Vision
+Creating and advocating for the vision

 The Alliance works to ensure continuity and a consistent quality of route by establishing a clear vision and orchestrating an advocacy effort to build the support for this vision.
 Our state committees provide the advocacy at the state and local levels with the Alliance board and staff supporting their efforts.
 The Alliance also builds support from federal agencies and national partner organizations, and coordinates a broad communications effort to increase awareness of the ECG vision.
 Where no local trail projects are underway, the Alliance assumes responsibility for establishing new trail projects.

-The ECG is made up of four regions for planning and operational purposes:
+We divided the 3,000-mile route into four regions for planning and operational purposes:

 - New England: Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut

 - Mid-Atlantic: New York, New Jersey, Pennsylvania, Delaware, Maryland, Washington, DC

 - South Atlantic: Virginia, North Carolina, South Carolina

 The Alliance board is the body charged with establishing the Greenway through a formal designation process.
 The board first approves the route corridor, which experiences some changes from time to time through a “designation”process and then the inclusion of specific completed trail as part of the ECG trail system.
 New trails are nominated by ECGA state committees, field checked by volunteers or staff against established criteria, brought to our Trail Council for review, and finally approved by the Alliance Board of Trustees .